-Description: Operating leverage measures a company’s fixed costs as a percentage of all of its costs.
+Operating leverage measures a company’s fixed costs as a percentage of its total costs.
+It is used to evaluate the break even point of a business, as well as the likely profit levels on individual sales.
 The following two scenarios describe an organization having high operating leverage and low operating leverage.

 - Low operating leverage.
 A large proportion of the company’s sales are variable costs, so it only incurs these costs if there is a sale.
 In this case, the firm earns a smaller profit on each incremental sale, but does not have to generate much sales volume in order to cover its lower fixed costs.
 It is easier for this type of company to earn a profit at low sales levels, but it does not earn outsized profits if it can generate additional sales.